ethanwalsh16/stick/README.md

-# stick
+# stick (in-progress)

 Tool to track effectiveness of golf swing changes.
+Built with Supabase and Next.js.